ThomasAusHH/D4_Item_Detective/README.md

 * Clone this repository
 * Go to the root of cloned repository
 * Install dependencies by running `pip3 install -r requirements.txt`
 * Furthermore, you need to install [Tesseract-OCR](https://github.com/tesseract-ocr/tesseract) on your system.
-The path to the `tesseract.exe` should be defined as `pytesseract.pytesseract.tesseract_cmd`
+The path to the `tesseract.exe` should be defined as `pytesseract.pytesseract.tesseract_cmd` (Make sure to add it to your system's PATH or define the path to the `tesseract.exe` in the script (replace `r"C:\Program Files\Tesseract-OCR\tesseract.exe"` with the correct path on your system).)

 ## Run